h-y-vivien/CA-2-Project/README.md

 Ireland is facing a major housing crisis for years, the price of houses, apartments and rooms are constantly increasing.
 This is affecting tenants, a prospective house buyer and landlords.
 By analyzing daft.ie listings, we want to understand the housing crisis from the perspective of landlords offering rooms on their properties.
 In order to do that, the following steps are necessary:

-    1. aquire data from daft.ie
+    1. aquire data from daft.ie and load into a database
     2. clean data set and feature engineering
     3. Data Analysis